-The United States has filed a civil forfeiture complaint against $1.9 million that was destined for Mingzheng Intl Trading Ltd, a front company incorporated in Hong Kong that was used to funnel money to North Korea through correspondent bank accounts in the US, in violation of North Korean sanctions.
-The complaint alleges that the transactions were part of a pattern of using front companies to finance North Korea’s nuclear weapons and ballistic missile programs.
+The United States has filed a series of civil forfeiture complaints against money that was destined for North Korea in violation of North Korea sanctions.
+The complaints allege that the money was being routed through front companies incorporated in Hong Kong and was being funneled through correspondent bank accounts in the US to finance North Korea’s nuclear weapons and ballistic missile programs.

-The following documents include the Government’s civil forfeiture complaint in the Mingzheng case, a summary of a district court decision approving the use of a “damming warrant” to seize the funds destined for Mingzheng through the US correspondent accounts, and an article on the utility of civil asset forfeiture in cases involving the proliferation of weapons of mass destruction.
+The following documents include the Government’s civil forfeiture complaints, a summary of a district court decision approving the use of a “damming warrant” to seize the funds destined for one Chinese company through the US correspondent accounts, and an article on the utility of civil asset forfeiture in cases involving the proliferation of weapons of mass destruction.